Brandon Taylor (American football)

-Brandon Alex Taylor (born January 29, 1990) is a former American football safety.
-He played college football at Louisiana State University.
-The Chargers selected him with the 73rd overall pick in the third round of the 2012 NFL draft, in which he was considered one of the top safety prospects.
+Brandon Alex Taylor (born January 29, 1990) is an American former professional football player who was a safety for the San Diego Chargers of the National Football League (NFL).
+He played college football for the LSU Tigers.
+The Chargers selected him in the third round of the 2012 NFL draft, in which he was considered one of the top safety prospects.

 College career

 Taylor attended Louisiana State University from 2008 to 2011.
 During his career he started 33 of 49 games and recorded 160 tackles, four interceptions and a sack.

 Professional career

-Taylor was selected in the third round with the 73rd overall pick by the San Diego Chargers in the 2012 NFL Draft.
+Taylor was selected in the third round with the 73rd overall pick by the San Diego Chargers in the 2012 NFL draft.
 On December 26, 2012, he was placed on injured reserve due to a knee injury.
 On June 19, 2014, Taylor was waived from the Chargers.

 Personal life

 His older brother is safety Curtis Taylor, who was selected by the San Francisco 49ers in the seventh round of the 2009 NFL draft after also playing for LSU.